equinix/terraform-provider-equinix/docs/resources/ecx_l2_connection.md

 are exported:

 - `uuid` - Unique identifier of the connection
-- `status` - Status of the connection on ECXF side
+- `status` - Connection provisioning status on Equinix Fabric side
-- `provider_status` - status of the connection at the service provider's end
+- `provider_status` - Connection provisioning status on service provider's side
-- `redundant_uuid` - Unique identifier of the redundant connection
+- `redundant_uuid` - Unique identifier of the redundant connection, applicable for HA connections
-(i.e. secondary connection)
+- `redundancy_type` - Connection redundancy type, applicable for HA connections.
-- `redundancy_type` - type of connection, either primary or secondary
+Either primary or secondary.
 - `zside_port_uuid` - when not provided as an argument, it is identifier of the z-side port, assigned by the Fabric
 - `zside_vlan_stag` - when not provided as an argument, it is S-Tag/Outer-Tag of